rikaklassen/Tumblr/README.md

 # Tumblr
 Backup copy of pages and posts from the [Tumblr](https://rikaklassen.tumblr.com/) account.

+The pictures embedded in the individual posts may not display image descriptions correctly on GitHub.
+Check the raw file if you need the image description.

 Due to copyright concerns, replies to other people's posts are not archived on GitHub nor GitLab.
 Please use the [Wayback Machine](https://web.archive.org/web/*/https://rikaklassen.tumblr.com/*).
 ## Support